 Division Chief: Jason Wright, MD

-The Division of Gynecologic Oncology

-participates in nationally-recognized,

-interdisciplinary programs supported by the

-Herbert Irving Comprehensive Cancer Center

-to advance research and training and discover

-the best approaches for cancer prevention,

-diagnosis, and treatment.
-Research includes

-ovarian cancer, chemotherapy resistance,

-clinical trials, and investigating the

-development of cervical dysplasia.
+The Division of Gynecologic Oncology participates in nationally-recognized, interdisciplinary programs supported by the Herbert Irving Comprehensive Cancer Center to advance research and training and discover the best approaches for cancer prevention, diagnosis, and treatment.
+Research includes ovarian cancer, chemotherapy resistance, clinical trials for all types of gynecologic cancer, and investigating the development of cervical dysplasia.